BBN-Q/libaps2/doc/specs.rst

 Communications Interface
 ------------------------

-The APS2 communicates with a host PC via the UDP protocol over 1GigE.
-The current APS2 firmware requires a fixed IPv4 address.
-Instructions for setting the APS2 IP address are contained in the :ref:`software-installation` section.
+The APS2 communicates with a host PC via UDP/TCP over 1GigE.
+1GigE is required so ensure all switches between the host computer and APS2 support 1GigE.
+The APS2 supports static and DHCP assigned IP addresses.
+Instructions for setting the APS2 IP addresses are contained in the :ref:`software-installation` section.
-Use of the UDP protocol allows for a large-througput link from the host PC to the APS2; however, it does not natively support error checking of the sent data.
-The libaps2 driver adds some error-checking and packet resending to UDP, but it is recommended to not place too many network hops between the host PC and the APS2.

 Status LED's
 ------------------------